margau/pkg-exporter/README.md

 ## Installation

-The easiest installation method is downloading the prebuilt binary from the github relase site.
+The easiest installation method is downloading the prebuilt binary from the github release site.

-Alternatively, the scripts and requirements in the repositoriy may be installed manually.
+Alternatively, the scripts and requirements in the repository may be installed manually.

 ### apt-based systems

-Currently, only apt-based systems are supported.
+Currently, only apt-based systems are supported. `python3-apt` needs to be installed on the system.

 ## Configuration and Usage